-- All seats which can be positioned, such as swiveling, sliding, reclining, or footrest out, must be placed in a fully upright and swivellocked position with footrests retracted while the vehicle is moving.
-Some swivel lounge chairs are designed to lock in a forward facing position, while others lock in an aisle facing position.
-Be certain these seats are secure from swiveling before traveling. - Never let passengers stand or kneel on seats while the vehicle is moving. - Sleeping facilities are not to be utilized while vehicle is moving. - Examine the escape window and be familiar with its operation, but do not use except in an emergency. - Inspect the fire extinguisher monthly for proper charge and operating condition.
+- All moveable or swiveling seats should be placed and locked in forward facing positions while the vehicle is moving. - Never let passengers stand or kneel on seats while the vehicle is moving. - Sleeping facilities are not to be utilized while vehicle is moving. - Examine the escape window and be familiar with its operation, but do not use except in an emergency. - Inspect the fire extinguisher monthly for proper charge and operating condition.
 This should also be done before beginning a vacation or any extended trip.